Actionable Evidence for Clinical Excellence — That’s RAD

 Jonathan I. Silverberg, MD, PhD, MPH

-Dr. Silverberg is an Associate Professor of Dermatology, Medical Social Sciences, and Preventive Medicine at Northwestern University’s Feinberg School of Medicine in Chicago, Illinois.
-He is also founder and Director of Northwestern Medicine’s Multidisciplinary Eczema Center, and he is Director of the patch testing clinic at Northwestern Memorial Hospital.
-Educated at the State University of New York (SUNY), Downstate Medical Center in Brooklyn, Dr. Silverberg received his doctorate in neuroimmunology, his medical degree, and his Master of Public Health degree in biostatistics and epidemiology there.
-Following completion of his internship in internal medicine at SUNY Downstate, he completed his residency training in dermatology at St. Luke’s-Roosevelt Hospital Center and at Beth Israel Medical Centers in New York City.
+Educated at the State University of New York (SUNY), Downstate Medical Center in Brooklyn, New York, Dr. Silverberg received his doctorate in neuroimmunology along with his medical degree and Master of Public Health degree in biostatistics and epidemiology there.
+Following completion of his internship in internal medicine at SUNY Downstate, he completed his residency training in dermatology at St. Luke’s-Roosevelt Hospital Center and at Beth Israel Medical Center in New York City.

-Dr. Silverberg’s expertise has been recognized with several honors, most recently the Young Leadership Award from the American Dermatological Association, which he received in 2017.
-As respected educator, he received the Teacher of the Year Award from the Department of Dermatology in 2015 and the Outstanding Teacher’s Award from the Feinberg School of Medicine in 2016.
+Dr. Silverberg’s expertise has been recognized with several honors, most recently the Young Leadership award from the American Dermatological Association, which he received in 2017.
+A respected educator, he received the Teacher of the Year award from the Department of Dermatology in 2015 and the Outstanding Teacher award from the Feinberg School of Medicine in 2016.
 He was the inaugural recipient of the Georg Rajka Medal from the International Society of Atopic Dermatitis in 2014.